 |14.||Nikon D7500||Y||stereo / mono||Y||Y||mini||2.0||Y||-||Y|

 It is notable that the 80D has a microphone port, which is missing on the ZX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the ZX1 are recent models that are part of the current product line-up of Zeiss.
+The ZX1 is a recent model that features in the current product line-up of Zeiss.
 In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Zeiss ZX1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Zeiss ZX1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 80D:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.